wb2osz/direwolf/README.md

 	make install-conf

 For more details see the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
 Special considerations for the Raspberry Pi are found in **Raspberry-Pi-APRS.pdf**

+### Macintosh OS X ###

+Read the **User Guide** in the [**doc** directory](https://github.com/wb2osz/direwolf/tree/master/doc).
+It is a lot more complicated than Linux.

+If you have problems,  post them to the [Dire Wolf packet TNC](https://groups.yahoo.com/neo/groups/direwolf_packet/info) discussion group.
+I don't have a Mac and probably won't be able to help you.
+I rely on others, in the user community, for the Mac version.

 ## Join the conversation  ##